How did we replace our RV flooring? That is a question we’ve received multiple times concerning our RV Remodel.

 Our son, Eli, was employed in the sanding of the board and Mark stained the wood a dark color.

 So this all worked great and looked awesome.
-But after taking the slide in and putting it back out we ran into a problem, the front corner of the wood trim snagged the vinyl.
+But after taking the slide in and putting it back out we ran into a problem that I shared about here.
+The front corner of the wood trim snagged the vinyl.
 It snagged it good.

 Rather than replace the entire sheet of vinyl, Mark cut out the offending area which was a 1 1/2 foot by 3 1/2 foot area.
 He cut some fresh vinyl from the scraps we had and tacked it down with 2-sided carpeting tape.